NBISweden/course_chipseq/labs/csaw.md

 library(csaw)
 data <- windowCounts(bam.files, ext=100, width=10)
 ```
 Parameters for file loading can be modified (examples in the csaw User Guide), depending on how the data was processed.
-Here we explicitely input the value for fragment length, as we have this information from the cross correlation analysis performed earlier.
+Here we explicitely input the value for fragment length as we have this information from the cross correlation analysis performed earlier (ChIP-seq data processing tutorial).
 It is 100 for Hela and 95 & 115 for sknsh.

-We can inspect the resulting `data` object, for example:
+We can inspect the resulting `data` object, e.g.:
 ```
 > data$totals
 [1] 1637778 2009932 2714033 4180463
 ```

-### Filtering out regions with very low coverage
+## Filtering out regions with very low coverage

 The next step is to filter out uninformative regions, i.e. windows with low read count, which represent background.
 There are many strategies to do it, depending on the biology of the experiment, IP efficiency and data processing.
-Here we filter out lowest 99.9% of the windows, retaining the 0.1% windows with highest signal.
-The rationale is that for TF experiments, only 0.1% of the genome can be bound, hence the remaining must represent background.
+Here, we filter out lowest 99.9% of the windows, retaining the 0.1% windows with highest signal.
+The rationale is that for TF experiments only 0.1% of the genome can be bound, hence the remaining must represent background.

 ```
 keep <- filterWindows(data, type="proportion")$filter > 0.999
 data.filt <- data[keep,]
 ```
 To investigate the effectiveness of our filtering strategy:

 ```